Great Orme: Copper mines

 Large-scale human activity on the Great Orme began around 4,000 years ago during the Bronze Age with the opening of several copper mines.
 The copper ore malachite was mined using stones and bone tools.
 It is estimated that up to 1,760 tonnes of copper was mined during the period.
 The mine was most productive in the period between 1700BC and 1400BC, after which most of the readily accessible copper had been extracted.
 The site was so productive that by 1600BC, there were no other copper mines left open in Britain because they could not compete with the Great Orme.

-The mine was abandoned and evidence suggests it was not worked again until the late 17th, 18th, and 19th centuries.
-Mining began in the late 17th century due to the demand for copper and improved ability to pump water out of the mine.
+The mine was abandoned and evidence suggests it was not worked again until the late 17th century, due to the demand for copper and improved ability to pump water out of the mine.
 A steam engine was introduced in 1832 and ten years later an 822-metre long tunnel was mined at sea level to drain the deeper mine workings.
 Commercial-scale mining on the Great Orme ended in the 1850s, although small-scale mining continued until the mines were finally abandoned in 1881.

 In 1987, the improvement of the derelict mine site was commissioned by the local council and Welsh Development Agency.
 The area was to be landscaped and turned into a car park.
 Since excavation began in 1987, over 5 mi of prehistoric tunnels have been discovered.
 It is estimated that less than half of the prehistoric tunnels have been discovered so far.

 In April 1991 the Great Orme Mines site was opened to the public.
 Pathways and viewing platforms were constructed to give access to the surface excavations.
 In 1996 a bridge was erected over the top of Vivian's Shaft.
 The visitor centre's extension, built-in 2014, contains a selection of mining tools and bronze axes along with displays about life and death in the Bronze Age, mining and ancient metallurgy.
 Also accessible is the 3,500-year-old Great Cavern.